It was important to rediscover the beautiful side of life over time

 Everything took a lot longer

-After vacation I realized that I was only able to do my tasks at work in slow-motion, while others were doing their work speedily.
+After vacation I realized that I was only able to do my tasks at work in slow-motion, while others were doing their work faster.
 My handwriting got smaller and smaller and increasingly spidery.
 At home everything took longer as well and I had to get up earlier and earlier to make sure I got to work on time.
 I took increasingly shorter breaks, but I still couldn't get all of my work done.
 Outside of work I didn't have time to relax or meet friends either.
 I looked for a cleaner, but that was only a short-term solution.

 Shock of the unexpected diagnosis